Special Licenses in PennsylvaniaPage Overview

 For more information, please contact the Pennsylvania DMV.

-A commercial driver's license (CDL) is not required if you operate a shuttle van or bus designed for 15 passengers or fewer.
+A commercial driver's license (CDL) is only required if you operate a shuttle van or bus designed for 16 passengers or more.
+If you are going to drive a vehicle made for less than 16 passengers you do not need a CDL.

 To become a taxi driver in Pennsylvania, you must: